mvcisback/lstar/README.md

 By default, `learn_dfa` learns as Deterministic Finite Acceptor;
-however, by specifying the `outputs` parameter and adjusting the `membership` function, one can learn a Deterministic Finite Labeler (which is isomorphic to a Moore Machine).
+however, by specifying the `outputs` parameter and adjusting the `label` function, one can learn a Deterministic Finite Labeler (which is isomorphic to a Moore Machine).

 For example, the 4 state counter from before can be modified to output